TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 ## Alternative Setups

-These Setups are alternatives and I do not recommend them.
+These Setups are alternatives and we do not recommend them.
 These are here in case you want to "play around" with the Code and LLVM.

 ### Installing LLVM 14 on Mac OS X